 - A one-of-a-kind certification program was piloted for public, school and academic libraries to help guide meaningful action using the Triple Bottom Line definition of sustainability.

-- We are working towards experiential professional development that helps library leaders partner with community leaders on collective impact projects.
+- An experiential professional development opportunity that helped library leaders partner with community leaders on collective impact projects was piloted.

 - Consistent messaging, speaking engagements and articles have been published by our volunteers to help spread the word and make the case.